pschool-in/curriculum/content/grammar/new-topics/article-3.md

 Indefinite articles:

-The indefinite articles *a/an* are generally used to mention some person or thing.
+The indefinite articles "a/an" are generally used to mention some person or thing.

 These articles do not specify a particular person or a thing.

-A and An are used to introduce noun words or naming words and are also used to mention singular countable nouns.
+"A" and "An" are used to introduce noun words or naming words and are also used to mention singular countable nouns.

-*a* is used before singular nouns beginning with consonant sounds.
+"a" is used before singular nouns beginning with consonant sounds.

-*an* is used before singular nouns beginning with vowel sounds.
+"an" is used before singular nouns beginning with vowel sounds.

-Definite artilce:
+Definite article:

-We use definite article *the* when we are talking about specific person or a thing.
+We use definite article "the" when we are talking about a specific person or a thing.

-*the* is used for countable and uncountable nouns/singular and plural nouns.
+"the" is used for countable and uncountable nouns/singular and plural nouns.

-Zero article:
+Zero articles:

-In some situations we do not use any articles at all, such situation is called as *zero article*.
+In some situations we do not use any articles at all, such a situation is called a "zero article".

 When we are talking about something in general or when we mention a city or country, we do not use articles.